maggiekoesno/CZ2002_Project/README.md

 Once you have cloned this repository, create a `data` folder, which contains the `.ser` files for storing the data for the application.

 ```
-mkdir data
+$ mkdir data
-cd data
+$ cd data
-touch courses.ser students.ser records.ser
+$ touch courses.ser students.ser records.ser
 ```

 Next, go back to the root folder and create a `classes` folder, which will contain all the `.class` files once the source code is compiled.

 ```
-cd ..
+$ cd ..
-mkdir classes
+$ mkdir classes
 ```

 We have provided a script file to automate the compilation process of the source code.
-Execute the following command to use the script.
+Execute the following command to compile the source code.

 ```
-./script.sh
+$ ./script.sh
 ```

 If the script is not executable, execute the following command:

 ```
-chmod 755 script.sh
+$ chmod 755 script.sh
 ```

 ## Authors